cistercians/lambic/documentation/ENTROPY_SYSTEM.md

    - Consider adding maximum spawn limit to prevent overshooting ratios
    - Potential implementation: `Math.min(spawn, ratio - pop)` to cap at deficit

-2. **Gradual Recovery Tuning**
+2. **Recovery Rate Tuning**
-   - Current 2% recovery rate for most animals, 1% for falcons
+   - Current 33% recovery rate for all animals with minimum spawn guarantee
    - May need adjustment based on gameplay balance testing
-   - Consider increasing to 5% for faster recovery while maintaining balance
+   - Recovery is quite rapid (90% of target in ~3-4 days), consider reducing if populations recover too quickly

 3. **Logging Enhancements**
    - Add more detailed logging for spawn calculations